Monthly Archives: June 2007

 New twist in Libby’s appeal: was Fitzgerald’s use of classified documents illegal?

-link The issue is whether or not Fitzgerald was entitled by his position to view classified documents that Scooter Libby wished to use to prove that he was too busy to remember who said what, and when.
-The Libby defense … Continue reading
+The issue is whether or not Fitzgerald was entitled by his position to view classified documents that Scooter Libby wished to use to prove that he was too busy to remember who said what, and when.
+The Libby defense team contends that he was not, as a US attorney, entitled to do so, by law.
+They then use the fact that he did view these documents, anyway, as an argument that Fitzgerald was acting unconstitutionally, as a superior officer of the executive branch, but without Senate confirmation.

 Filed under Dick Cheney: Hannibal Lector in disguise?, US Attorneys